 The Business Insider team particularly needed a way to schedule quickly and efficiently on Facebook.
 “There was no schedule—and that’s kind of weird for a news website,” says Szoldra.
 “We still did pretty well but we were missing out on some things.”

-Now with Buffer in their corner, Business Insider has a consistent posting schedule, a stress-free workflow and a rapidly growing Facebook community.
+Now with Buffer in their corner, Business Insider has a consistent posting schedule on Facebook, Instagram, and other social media channels, plus they enjoy a stress-free workflow and a rapidly growing community.

 “The workflow has been considerably better from the standpoint of always having content ready to go.
 Plus our engagement on Facebook has been way better, too, because now we’re posting way more,” Szoldra says.